oxylabs/quick-start-guide/Guides/E-Commerce Websites.md

 ```
 After running the above code, you should see a new JSON file with parsed data saved in your working directory.

 If we don't have a dedicated parser for your target website, you can use the [Custom Parser](https://developers.oxylabs.io/scraper-apis/custom-parser) feature instead to define your own parsing logic.
 It goes hand in hand with our **AI-powered OxyCopilot** feature, which can quickly generate `parsing_instructions` based on the prompts you provide in English.
-To access **OxyCopilot**, visit the [dashboard](https://dashboard.oxylabs.io/) and head to the **Scraper API Playground**.
+To access **OxyCopilot**, visit the [dashboard](https://dashboard.oxylabs.io/) and head to the **Web Scraper API Playground**.

 ## 7. Set the Geo-location